sf-wdi-37/active-record/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 We're going to want to interact with the database and ActiveRecord is the machine that manages the Object Relational Mapping system for rails.
 That means it manages the schemas, models, and the shape of the (relational) database so that we can do all of the CRUD functionality we're used to!
+As described in the ActiveRecord Basics rails guide:

+> In Active Record, objects carry both persistent data and behavior which operates on that data.

+In that way, it's a lot like the models we're used to from our work with Mongoose in the JS stack.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->